osisoft/Edge-Data-Store-Docs/content/egress/on-demand-egress.md

 # On-demand data egress

 Once the OCS or PI Server destinations are prepared to receive OMF messages, you can send data egress requests as needed.
-For on-demand data egress, you specify the details of the data transfer which can include the start time.
-If you send multiple on-demand egress requests, EDS creates a queue of the requests based on the specified start time and the request time. <!--this needs clarification-->
+For example, you may need to backfill data or want to review data for an event as soon as possible.
+For on-demand data egress, you specify the details of the data transfer which includes the start time and the data to egress.

-In addition to creating on-demand egress requests, you can cancel, resume, and delete these requests.
 Make requests in JSON using parameters, similar to periodic egress.
 You can either save the parameters in a file to send them or send the request directly.
+In addition to creating on-demand egress requests, you can cancel, resume, and delete these requests.

 ## Send on-demand data egress request